commercelayer/commercelayer-cli-plugin-triggers/README.md

   $ commercelayer adyen_payment ID

 ARGUMENTS
-  ID  the unique id of the resource
+  ID  the unique ID of the resource

 OPTIONS
   -j, --json                       print result in JSON format